Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/samples/Readme.md

 Time Series Model hierarchies organize instances by specifying property names and their relationships.
 You can configure multiple hierarchies in a given Azure Time Series Insights Gen2 environment.
 A Time Series Model instance can map to a single hierarchy or multiple hierarchies (many-to-many relationship).
 To learn more about Time Series Model hierarchies, make sure you visit [this page][tsi_hierarchies_learn_more].

-Use [Hierarchies](https://github.com/Azure/azure-sdk-for-net/blob/82c7aff5ef867f7a3d77f5ac43a0b1c5576996e6/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/src/TimeSeriesInsightsClient.cs#L47) in the `TimeSeriesInsightsClient` to perform a variety of operations on the environment's hierarchies.
+Use `Hierarchies` in [TimeSeriesInsightsClient](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/src/TimeSeriesInsightsClient.cs) to perform a variety of operations on the environment's hierarchies.

 This code snippet demonstrates creating hierarchies in your Time Series Insights environment.